lgmontenegro/crypto_bot/README.md

 }
 ```

-Where `pair` is one of the currency pair you choose to be fetched and `float` is the percentual difference between the first ticker fetched of this pair and the last one.
+Where `pair` is one of the currency pairs you choose to be fetched and `float` is the percentual difference between the first ticker fetched of this pair and the last one.

-If this difference is reached, the bot will alert, writting a message with some details as:
+If this difference is reached, the bot will alert, writing a message with some details as:

 ```
 {
-	Ticker: the ticker that generate the alert
+	Ticker: the ticker that generates the alert
-	Oscilation: the difference value
+	Oscillation: the difference value
 	CreatedAt: date and hour of the alarm
 	Direction: the sign of the difference (up or down)
 }
 ```

-Any issue fell free to contact me!
+Any issues feel free to contact me!